|Business Rating:||4.4 / 5|

 Travel perks are where the Business Platinum Card really shines.
 The card grants free access – along with two guests – to more than 900 airport lounges worldwide.
 Among these are the limited but fabulously plush Centurion lounges located in a smattering of U.S. airports.
 Additional travel benefits include a $200 credit for travel fees (including baggage and airline fees), and an $85 credit for TSA PreCheck or a $100 credit for Global Entry every five years.
 The card also charges no foreign transaction fees, a plus for world travelers.

-Cardholders can upgrade to Marriott Bonvoy Gold Elite Status without meeting any stay requirements.
+Cardholders can upgrade to Marriott Bonvoy Gold Elite Status without meeting any stay requirements (enrollment required).
 This comes with great benefits, including a 25 percent bonus on points, room upgrades and more.

 In addition to hotel perks, cardholders can enjoy benefits and discounts at a variety of luxury hotels through American Express’s Fine Hotels and Resorts programs.
 These hotel perks, such as free room upgrades and hotel credits, can be worth hundreds of dollars.